Culture, Health, and Wellness

 - Diffusionism: transmission of cultural traits from one society to another (Papua New Guinea’s example in the video below)

 - Historical particularism: exclusive devotion to a particular way, handed down through generations (enculturation)

 - Functionalism: functionalist approach to culture, health and wellness is that good health is essential for a society’s ability to function

 - Postmodernism concept of health: focuses on deconstructing common beliefs of health, including mental health, and the value of those belief’s in an individual’s life

 The postmodernism theoretical approach might have been used in Italy to deconstruct their “cognitive biases.”
-An excerpt from an article by Gary Pisano, Raffaella Sadun, and Michele Zanini titled: Lessons from Italy’s Response to Coronavirus, on March 27, 2020, is a small example of cultural interpretations in that country:
+An excerpt from an article by Gary Pisano, Raffaella Sadun, and Michele Zanini titled: Lessons from Italy’s Response to Coronavirus, on March 27, 2020, was a small example of cultural interpretations in that country:

 “Recognize your cognitive biases.
 In its early stages, the Covid-19 crisis in Italy looked nothing like a crisis.
-The initial state-of-emergency declarations were met by skepticism by both the public and many in policy circles — even though several scientists had been warning of the potential for a catastrophe for weeks.
+The initial state-of-emergency declarations were met by skepticism by both the public and many in policy circles — even though several scientists had been warning of the potential for a catastrophy for weeks.
 Indeed, in late February some notable Italian politicians engaged in public handshaking in Milan to make the point that the economy should not panic and stop because of the virus.
 (A week later, one of these politicians was diagnosed with Covid-19.)”